 (b) in accordance with any condition or restriction imposed by the authority.

+[Section 6 amended by No. 34 of 2004 s.
+251.]

 7. Adoption services as to step-parent adoptions

 Adoption services may be conducted by the birth parent of a child who has the responsibility for the long-term and day-to-day care, welfare and development of the child or a person acting on behalf of that birth parent, with a view to the child’s adoption by a step-parent of the child.